bob-dpi/pcdaemon/README.md

     pcdaemon -efdv3 -s /dev/ttyUSB0
 ```

-A typical init script invocation would usually let pcdaeom become
+A typical init script invocation would usually let pcdaemon become
 a real daemon and might turn on the real-time extensions.
 ```
     /usr/local/bin/pcdaemon -r